websight-io/docs/docs/getting-started/dev-quick-start/index.md

 ### Component update

 Your task is to enable the setting of the overline font size.

-#### 1. Model class

 Firstly, you need to add a new field `overlineSize` in the model class `LunaTitleComponent.java`.
 Let's define a default size `hl-title__heading--size-5` according to the received design too.